7 mistakes when choosing window coverings

 Here’s how to avoid common mistakes when selecting window coverings for your home

-Obviously, doing nothing at all is the first mistake.
+Doing nothing at all is a huge mistake.
 Whether you’re overwhelmed with choices or just don’t know where to start, bare windows are no good.
-Not only do you lose privacy within your home and a lot of benefits of temperature control (and money saving elements), rooms with bare windows feel, well, bare.
+Not only do you lose privacy within your home and a lot of benefits of temperature control (and money-saving elements), but rooms with bare windows also feel empty.
 They’re a large focal point of rooms and an undressed window is like putting up an empty picture frame.
 Along with a fresh coat of paint, new window treatments are the easiest way to change the entire look and feel of any room.

 There are a million choices in styles for curtain rods, finials, hooks and more, but not all of them are going to be the right choice for your home.
 If you have brushed chrome lighting in a room, a bronze curtain rod will look out of place.
 If your home’s style is traditional and you put up very modern and sleek rods, they could end up looking boring and oddly plain instead.
 Last but not least, the wrong hardware may simply be inappropriate for the window covering you’re putting up and if not able to bear the weight – or installed poorly – could actually end up damaging your walls.

-Not considering functionality and need of each window
+Mistake 3: Not considering the functionality and need of each window

 You may find a fabric you love for a throw pillow and think it makes the perfect drapery as well.
 It may, but window and room needs a little more thought than just that.